Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 	}

-# GLOBAL SCOPE
-Used for function definitions, defining constants and structs.

 # FUNCTIONS
-Functions in Floyd are pure, or referential transparent.
-This means they can only read their input arguments and constants, never read or modify anything else that can change.
-It's not possible to call a function that returns different values at different times, like get_time().

 Function always have the same syntax, no matter if they are member functions of a struct, a constructor or a free function.

-NOTE: A function is a thing that takes a struct/tuple as an argument and returns another struct/tuple or basic type.
+NOTE: A function is a thing that takes a structas an argument and returns another struct/or basic type.

-Functions always return exactly one value.
-Use a tuple or struct to return more values.

-A function without return value usually makes no sense since function cannot have side effects.
-Possible uses would be logging, asserting or throwing exceptions.

-Example function definitions:

-	int f1(string x){
-		return 3;
-	}

-	int f2(int a, int b){
-		return 5
-	}

-	int f3(){
-		return 100;
-	}

-	string f4(string x, bool y){
-		return "<" + x + ">";
-	}

 # IF - THEN -ELSE